Q: What is Horizon?

 Q: Which communities are available?

 A: Beyond the “publicly available groups” available on our web version, the only communities that are available inside Horizon are ones we’ve specifically created for communities or groups whose administrators have reached out to us.
 There are several unlock codes located here and here.
-If you’d like a group created, please let us know.

 Q: I want Horizon for my community.
 How do I enable that?